What Is LEED Certification And How Does It Apply To Commercial Resinous Flooring?

 LEED certified buildings and products significantly reduce the amount of strain on the environment, as they generate less waste and are more resource and energy-efficient.

-There are many other added benefits of being able to say that your flooring is LEED-certified.
+There are many other added benefits of being able to say that your concrete epoxy flooring is LEED-certified.
 These include the ability to gain a competitive edge, attracting tenants or customers, and economic savings.

 Improving the environmental quality of your flooring can also reduce absenteeism and work hours that are affected by respiratory ailments such as asthma, allergies, and mental disorders such as depression.